 Luckily, there are plenty of places to have breakfast (and more) with Santa around the city.
 Here are some places to dine with Santa in Cleveland this year:

-- Breakfast With Santa At The Cleveland Botanical Garden: Enjoy breakfast with Santa at the Cleveland Botanical Garden including breakfast, a photo op with Santa, and crafts and activities.
-This takes place on December 11th and 18th.
+2. Breakfast With Santa At The Cleveland Botanical Garden: Enjoy breakfast with Santa at the Cleveland Botanical Garden including breakfast, a photo op with Santa, and crafts and activities.
+This takes place on December 16-17.

-- Breakfast With Santa At Market: Take the kids to Market in Rocky River to have breakfast with Santa and characters this holiday season.
-This takes place on December 10th, 11th, 17th, and 18th.
+3. Breakfast With Santa At Market: Take the kids to Market in Rocky River to have breakfast with Santa and characters this holiday season.
+(Currently the event is already on a waitlist for 2023.)

 Find more info about more local Santa breakfasts here: 20+ Places to Have Breakfast With Santa in Cleveland